How to Connect Claude to Clio (No Official Connector)

 Yes.
 Clio exposes a RESTful API with OAuth 2.0 authentication that supports reading and writing records — matters, contacts, documents, tasks, and time entries.
 Your firm’s Clio administrator can enable API access and generate credentials.

-Isn’t Clio Duo already AI?
+Isn’t Clio’s Manage AI already AI?
 Why connect it to an agent?

-Clio Duo is Clio’s built-in AI, and it’s genuinely useful for answering questions and surfacing insights inside Clio.
-The difference is scope: Duo works within Clio, while connecting Clio to Carly gives you an agent that acts on triggers across your whole stack — logging time from an email, opening a matter from an intake message, updating tasks — not just inside a single app.
+Manage AI, which replaced Clio Duo, is Clio’s built-in AI, and it’s genuinely useful for answering questions and surfacing insights inside Clio.
+The difference is scope: it works within Clio, while connecting Clio to Carly gives you an agent that acts on triggers across your whole stack — logging time from an email, opening a matter from an intake message, updating tasks — not just inside a single app.

 What can an AI agent actually do in Clio?